radiovisual/functional-programming-resources/Readme.md

 ### Resources to be Explored

-> These are articles that were recommended for one reason or another, but I haven't actually read them to determine their status.
+> These are articles and resources that were recommended for one reason or another, but I haven't actually reviewed them to determine their status.

 - [On the Importance of Purity](http://higherlogics.blogspot.pt/2007/10/on-importance-of-purity.html)
 - [Total Functional Programming](http://www.eis.mdx.ac.uk/staffpages/dat/sblp1.pdf)